-Once the relationship is broken, it will never be the same again no matter how hard you try to piece it back together.
+Once the relationship is broken, it will never be the same again, no matter how hard you try to piece it back together.
 There is a reason why the relationship didn't work, and it's rare that the relationship works the second time around.

-If the deal breaker was unrelated to the couple (like a job or just a minor misunderstanding), it's possible things might work out if the situation changes.
+If the deal-breaker was unrelated to the couple (like a job or just a minor misunderstanding), it's possible things might work out if the situation changes.
 But if you broke up because of individual differences or cheating, hon, you should think twice before getting involved with the same person again.

 What I'm trying to say is, it's better if you don't look back.
-Less conflict, worry-free and new possibilities for love and better life.
-Science have proven that once a cheater is always a cheater so do yourself some favor and look for someone else who would see your true value . . .
+Less conflict, worry-free, and new possibilities for love and better life.
+Science has proven that once a cheater is always a cheater, so do yourself some favor and look for someone else who would see your true value . . .

 What I'm trying to say is, it's better if you don't look back.
 You will have less inner conflict, fewer worries, and more possibilities for love and a better life.